edanalytics/edu_edfi_airflow/README.md

 ### Snowflake Connection

-This connection outlines the Snowflake account to which the S3 stage and subsequent raw tables are defined.
+This connection outlines the Snowflake account to which the object storage stage and subsequent raw tables are defined.

 <details>
 <summary>Arguments:</summary>